Air Booking Guide

 Returns a system-generated identifier for the traveler that is part of the reservation record and sent in subsequent transactions about that traveler, such as seat selection.

-Optionally, if the traveler has a personal and/or business profile in the Travelport host system, you can send the Host Profile Move request to copy traveler details into the JSON API booking workflow instead of sending Add Traveler.
+Optionally, if the traveler has a personal and/or business profile in the Travelport host system, you can send the Host Profile Move request to copy traveler details into the booking instead of sending Add Traveler.
 GDS only; not supported for NDC.

 Any traveler sent without a PTC (passenger type code) value is defaulted to ADT.
 PTC can be sent or omitted for ADT travelers.

-An INF (infant) cannot be added without an ADT (adult) PTC already on the itinerary.
+An INF (infant) cannot be added without an ADT (adult) PTC.

 Only select traveler information can be modified after a traveler is added.
 See Traveler Modify Guide.